-Looking to sell a house in California but need help understanding the process and legal requirements?
-We’ve got you covered.
+Looking to sell a house in California?
+If you need help understanding the process and legal requirements, we’ve got you covered.

 Our step-by-step guide breaks down the home sales process from start to finish.
 We discuss how to find and choose the best agent, list your home for sale, negotiate with buyers, sign paperwork, and close.

 Save on your home sale by using Clever Real Estate.
 Clever pre-negotiates lower listing commission rates for you – California sellers who use Clever pay a 1.5% listing agent commission rate ($3,000 minimum), compared to the statewide average rate of 2.50%.

 Selling a house in California in 9 steps